 Newly FDA-approved medications are considered non-formulary and subject to non-formulary policies and other non-formulary utilization criteria until a coverage decision is rendered by the Molina Pharmacy and Therapeutics Committee.
-"Buy-and-bill" drugs are pharmaceuticals which a Provider purchases and administers and for which the Provider submits a Claim to Molina for reimbursement.
+"Buy-and-bill" drugs are pharmaceuticals which a Provider purchases and administers, and for which the Provider submits a claim to Molina for reimbursement.

-Molina Clinical Services completes utilization management for certain healthcare administered drugs.
-For any drugs on the prior authorization list that use a temporary C code or other temporary HCPCS code that is not unique to a specific drug, which are later assigned a new HCPCS code will still require prior authorization for such drug even after it has been assigned a new HCPCS code, until otherwise noted in the prior authorization list.
+Molina clinical services completes utilization management for certain Healthcare Administered Drugs.
+For any drugs on the prior authorization list that use a temporary C code or other temporary HCPCS code that is not unique to a specific drug, which are later assigned a new HCPCS code, will still require prior authorization for such drug even after it has been assigned a new HCPCS code, until otherwise noted in the prior authorization list.

-Pain Safety Initiative (PSI) resources
+Pain Safety Initiative (PSI) Resources

-Safe and appropriate opioid prescribing and utilization is a priority for all of us in health care.
+Safe and appropriate opioid prescribing and utilization is a priority.
 Molina requires Providers to adhere to Molina's drug formularies and prescription policies designed to prevent abuse or misuse of high-risk chronic pain medication.
 Providers are expected to offer additional education and support to Members regarding opioid and pain safety as needed.